 Reinstating a lapsed APRN license costs $210, prorated, and requires an application.
 Candidates can obtain verification of APRN license for a $25 fee.

 Career Outlook for Nurses in Tennessee

 Tennessee offers a variety of nursing career options, but the most popular occupation is general registered nurse.
 Tennessee's high rates of chronic disease increase demand for registered nurses.
-Because Tennessee faces a major shortage of primary care doctors, advanced practice nurses, who take on some duties traditionally performed by doctors, are in high demand and earn high salaries.
+Since Tennessee faces a major shortage of primary care doctors, advanced practice nurses, who take on some duties traditionally performed by doctors, are in high demand and earn high salaries.

 Nurse practitioners have advanced clinical training and are authorized to perform many tasks traditionally allocated to primary care doctors.
-In Tennessee, nurse practitioners earn a mean wage of $45.09 per hour, and Tennessee's percentage of nurse practitioners is higher than most states.
+In Tennessee, nurse practitioners earn a mean wage of $45.54 per hour, and Tennessee's percentage of nurse practitioners is higher than most states.
 Nursing schools in Tennessee offer online nursing degrees for aspiring nurse practitioners.

 Biggest Hospitals in Tennessee

 The type, number, and quality of hospitals impacts job prospects for recent graduates of online nursing degree programs.
 States with more large hospitals tend to have more job openings for nurses.
 Additionally, hospitals provide opportunities for fellowships and internships for nursing students.
 Two of Tennessee's largest hospital systems are detailed below.